samsmithnz/AzureDevOpsSyncToGitHub/README.md

 # This readme was edited in Azure DevOps

-Anything that happens here, will appear in the other repo
+Anything that happens here, will appear in the other repo.